scizzorz/soofw/soofw/content/projects.md

 A to do list manager.
 Written in [Python](http://www.python.org/).

 Google Tasks was really starting to let me down.
 The lack of an official Android app killed me, and the web interface was just miserable.
 I figured that since I spent so much time in a terminal anyway, it would be the perfect place to set up a neat little task manager.
 It also gave me a pretty good chance to work on my Python skills.
+As one of my most actively used and developed projects, I've tried to polish `trk` as much as possible.
+Since its inception, I've rewritten it using another project of mine, `bumpy`, in order to be more flexible and powerful.

+### bumpy <span class="sub">&#8210; [github](https://github.com/scizzorz/bumpy)</span>

+A library for building small projects, managing repetitive tasks, and CLI Python tools.
+Written in [Python](http://www.python.org/).

+After learning about the wonders of Python, Flask, and SCSS for web development, I started using `make` to manage my repetitive tasks like compiling SCSS, launching a dev server, and generating static pages.
+Using `make` to call Python scripts felt a little... dirty, so I set about finding a way to call Python scripts from Python.
+Eventually I stumbled upon [Pynt](https://github.com/rags/pynt) and was pretty happy with it, until I tried it and started experiencing a weird bug when launching a Flask dev server.
+I got frustrated and started writing my own Python build system with heavy influence from Pynt.
+After getting it to a usable state and letting it launch a Flask dev server, I got the same bug and decided it was an issue with my Flask set ups or Flask itself, but decided I would continue developing `bumpy` anyway.

+Eventually, I noticed the command line argument parsing I was using with `bumpy` could be pretty easily suited to making CLI Python tools, and immediately jumped back to `trk` and started rewriting it using `bumpy` instead, with a significant improvement in usability.

 ### clk <span class="sub">&#8210; [github](https://github.com/scizzorz/clk)</span>